Who’s Speaking

 The purpose of this one-day block of instruction is to introduce students to saw selection, use and maintenance through proven traditional sawyering techniques that have endured throughout the centuries, back when communication moved at the speed of a horse or a sail.
 Much of the information below has been forgotten when generations of woodworkers following the WWII era gravitated toward power tools.
 This one-day class will empower the student to know how to select and use handsaws, exercise proper form when sawing, and how to maintain/clean these saws.

-12:30 PM - 01:45 PMDetails Coming Soon By Dave RichardsInstructor and Designer
+12:30 PM - 01:45 PMSketchUp: Concept to Plan By Dave RichardsInstructor and Designer

 Wilbur Pan